HP Instant Ink’s Subscription Starter Kit:

 Although setting up an in-person test is always challenging, it was not a new monster to me.
 A noteworthy milestone in my journey at HP was spearheading the first, in-person, moderated test since the COVID-19 pandemic, which established a replicable framework.

-Findings
+Analysis & Findings

+The test unveiled a frustrating holistic user experience in both usability and comprehension.
 Due to NDA, I will not be sharing the specifics of my findings here.

 Impact & Moving Forward